celmechcongress2026/celmechcongress2026.github.io/travel.md

 ## 🚖 From Oaxaca Airport to the City

 The Oaxaca airport is located roughly 15 minutes from the city center.
 Options to reach accommodations include:
 - Taxi: Available outside the arrivals area
-- Rideshare apps: Uber, DiDi, etc.
+- Rideshare apps: DiDi
-- Shuttle / private transfer: Can be arranged in advance by hotels or the conference organizers

-> Tip: Verify your terminal and flight schedule before traveling.